 Level 1 - Family Caregivers (FCGs)

-Continued education is provided to FCG’s via bi-monthly refresher sessions.
+Family care givers are the primary caregivers (a majority are grandmothers caring for multiple children) of children.
+Before the child is enrolled, FCG's are trained in basic hygiene, HIV care and prevention.
+This training program was developed with the help of the Harvard School of Public Health and is especially designed for women caregivers in Zambia.
+The goal of this training is equip the women to take better care of their HIV+ children and other family members.
+Ongoing education is provided to FCG’s via bi-monthly refresher sessions.
 In addition to HIV, AIDS and malaria education, FCGs are taught simple yet effective responses to common opportunistic infections, such as chronic diarrhea, fever, and cough.
 They are trained in the maintenance of good hygiene and nutrition to prevent infections and strengthen the immune system.
-Monthly support meetings are also available to FCGs, giving us an opportunity to increase their knowledge about HIV, and to encourage the caregivers to get tested for HIV.
+Monthly support meetings are also available to FCGs, giving them an opportunity to improve their knowledge about HIV, and to encourage them to get tested for HIV.

 Level 2 - Community Care Assistants (CCAs)